basho/riak_kv/docs/NextGenREPL.md

 `ttaaefs_queuename = q1_ttaaefs`

 The queue to write the discovery of any updates where *this* cluster has objects in advance of the remote peer's cluster.
 Any configured queue is split by priority, with full-sync updates being a lower priority than real-time updates (and updates related to adhoc `aae_fold` queries being a lower priority still).
-There should be no need to define separate queue names to manage priority - this `ttaaefs_queuename` can be the same as defined for real-time replication..
+There should be no need to define separate queue names to manage priority - this `ttaaefs_queuename` can be the same as defined for real-time replication.

+`ttaaefs_queuename_peer = disabled`

+It is possible for full-sync replictaion to be bi-directional (e.g. regardless of whcich cluster is ahead like either the snk or src manager repair).
+To have bi-directional behaviour replace the `ttaaefs_queuename_peer` with the name of the queue on the remote peer that this cluster consumes from.
+Setting `ttaaefs_queuename_peer` to the special queuename of `disabled` will mean that the `riak_kv_ttaaefs_manager` will only attempt to repair deltas where this cluster is ahead of the remote cluster.

 The queue defined here must also be defined in `replrtq_srcqueue`, and consumed by a `riak_kv_replrtq_snk` configured on another cluster.
 The `replrtq_enablesrc` does NOT need to be enabled for this queue to function.
 There will be need for a node on the remote cluster to have `replrtq_enablesink` enabled for the differences discovered by this full-sync to be pulled in to the remote cluster.